nripstein/Bayesian-Email-Classifier/README.md

 4. Move the downloaded dataset file into the "data" folder.
 5. Run main.py to start the program.
 6. Customize use of the program according to the comments at the bottom of the main.py file.
+Note: you will need to retrain the model, which may take some time, because the training data is stored in a csv file too large to upload to github

 ## Mathematical steps: